 🫑 Stuffed Peppers

-Do you love stuffed peppers but don't have time to pre-cook the rice, cook the stuffing, stuff the peppers and then bake them?
-Don't get me wrong.
-I love the traditional stuffed peppers.
-In fact I make these stuffed peppers topped with cornbread regularly.
-It's a great vegetarian Mardi Gras dish, but I like these peppers any time of year.
+This recipe is perfect for anyone who loves stuffed peppers but lacks the time and energy to pre-cook the rice, make the stuffing, stuff the peppers, and then bake them.
+Don't get me wrong—I love traditional stuffed peppers.
+In fact, I regularly make these stuffed peppers topped with cornbread.

 🥘 What is a stuffed pepper casserole?